 Components often rely on images, videos, fonts, and other assets to render as the user expects.
 There are many ways to use these assets in your story files.

 You can import any media assets by importing (or requiring) them.
-This works out of the box with our default config.
-But, if you are using a custom webpack config, you’ll need to add the file-loader to handle the required files.
+It works out of the box with our default config.
+But, if you are using a custom webpack config, you’ll need to add the file loader to handle the required files.

 Configure a directory (or a list of directories) where your assets live when starting Storybook.
 Use the